Skip to Main Content

 The institution, and any division or agency which exercises direct or delegated authority for the institution, has rights and responsibilities of its own.
 The rights and responsibilities of the institution include:

-1. Right and obligation to provide an open forum for members of the University community to present and debate public issues.
+1. Right and obligation to promote the principles of free speech, including providing an open forum for members of the University community to present and debate public issues.

-4. Right and obligation to provide members of the University community the use of meeting rooms under the rules of the campus, including use for meetings of political clubs.
+4. Right and obligation to provide members of the University community the use of meeting rooms under the rules of the campus.

 • Section 5.
 Right to Fair and Equitable Procedures